 Use code: PHRUITFULDISH for 20% off hemp protein powder by Ergogenics Nutrition

-Movie night munchies, anyone?
-Stumped for nutritious game day snacks?
-I’ve got you covered.
-These ‘chips’ are infinitely healthier than any store-bought chips and are still delicious.
+These healthy chips make for a great movie night or game day snack.
+They are infinitely healthier than any store-bought chips and are still delicious.
 Ps. please don’t skip the oil!
 It helps us absorb the nutrients in the sweet potato.
-Plus, not all dietary fat is bad (who started that myth anyways?!)

 - 1 sweet potato (sometimes called a yam)